 The Company records all derivatives on the balance sheet at fair value.
-The accounting for changes in the fair value of derivatives depends on the intended use of the derivative, whether the Company has elected to designate a derivative in a hedging relationship and apply hedge accounting and whether the hedging relationship has satisfied the criteria necessary to apply hedge accounting.
+The accounting for changes in the fair value of derivatives depends on the intended use of the derivative, whether the Company has elected to designate a derivative in a hedging relationship and apply hedge accounting, and whether the hedging relationship has satisfied the criteria necessary to apply hedge accounting.
 Derivatives designated and qualifying as a hedge of the exposure to changes in the fair value of an asset, liability or firm commitment attributable to a particular risk, such as interest rate risk, are considered fair value hedges.
 Derivatives designated and qualifying as a hedge of the exposure to variability in expected future cash flows, or other types of forecasted transactions, are considered cash flow hedges.
 Hedge accounting generally provides for the matching of the timing of gain or loss recognition on the hedging instrument with the recognition of the changes in the fair value of the hedged asset or liability that are attributable to the hedged risk in a fair value hedge or the earnings effect of the hedged forecasted transactions in a cash flow hedge.
 The Company may enter into derivative contracts that are intended to economically hedge certain of its risks, even though hedge accounting does not apply or the Company elects not to apply hedge accounting.

 For derivatives designated as fair value hedges, changes in the fair value of the derivative and the hedged item related to the hedged risk are recognized in earnings.
-Any hedge ineffectiveness would be recognized in the income statement line item pertaining to the hedged item.
-For derivatives designated as cash flow hedges, changes in fair value of the effective portion of the cash flow hedges are reported in OCI.
 When the cash flows associated with the hedged item are realized, the gain or loss included in OCI is recognized in the consolidated statements of income.

-When the Company purchases a portion of a commercial loan that has an existing interest rate swap, it enters a risk participation agreement with the counterparty and assumes the credit risk of the loan customer related to the swap.
-Any fee paid to the Company under a risk participation agreement is in consideration of the credit risk of the counterparties and is recognized in the income statement.
+When the Company participates with another lending institution in a commercial loan with an associated interest rate swap, it may enter a risk participation agreement with the participating lending institution.
+In cases where the other institution originated the swap, the Company may assume a portion of the credit risk related to the swap.
+In cases where the Company originated the swap, the other institution may assume a portion of the credit risk related to the swap.
+Any fee paid to or by the Company under a risk participation agreement is in consideration of the credit risk of the counterparties and is recognized in the income statement.
 Credit risk on the risk participation agreements is determined after considering the risk rating, probability of default and loss given default of the counterparties.